telerik/nativescript-cloud/docs/cloud-run-android.md

 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
 When set, you must also specify the `--key-store-*` options.
 * `--key-store-path` - Specifies the file path to the keystore file (P12) which you want to use to code sign your APK.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-password` - Provides the password for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
-* `--bundle` - Specifies that the `webpack` bundler will be used to bundle the application.
 * `--hmr` - Enables the hot module replacement (HMR) feature.
 * `--env.*` - Specifies additional flags that the bundler may process.
 May be passed multiple times.
 For example: `--env.uglify --env.snapshot`.
 * `--syncAllFiles` - Watches all production dependencies inside node_modules for changes.
 Triggers project rebuild if necessary!